Local Government Elections

 Local government elections in British Columbia are held every four

 years.
 This includes elections for mayors, councillors, regional

 In most provinces, the eligibility for voting in local government elections is limited to residents only.
 In British Columbia, residents can vote, as can persons that own property in a local government jurisdiction, even if they do not reside there.
-Further information about eligibility can be found in the Voter's Guide to Local Elections in British Columbia (483 KB).
-See the Guide to Supporting a Candidate for Local Elections in B.C.
-(736 KB) for additional information about supporting candidates.
+Further information about voter eligibility can be found in the Voter's Guide to Local Government Elections in B.C. (available in multiple languages).

 In instances where there are only as many candidates as there are positions available in the local government, no election is necessary as the candidates are automatically declared elected by acclamation.

 There are prescribed rules regarding the conduct of local government elections to ensure that they are open and transparent.
 These procedures are established in Part 3 of the Local Government Act, the Local Elections Campaign Financing Act, the Vancouver Charter, the Community Charter, the School Act, and the Offence Act.
 The Local Government Act and Local Elections Campaign Financing Act also set out provisions related to election offences and penalties for non-compliance (e.g. being added to a disqualification list).